 Taking my content strategy to the next level

 Over the next couple of months here’s what’s going to happen: My blog and its posts will still be here, along with myself.

 My new content strategy for my personal blog will still have general updates on my freelance career, but majority of the new content will be geared towards client related topics.
 Topics that will educate and provide solutions for clients.

 Ultimately my goal with this change is to reach out to my ideal customers.
-Making connections with other freelancers makes me feel great, but sales from clients is what helps me live great.
+Making connections with other freelancers makes me feel great, but working with clients is what pays the bills.

 So here’s the real major change that’s happening...